nhab/Flutter/README.md

 ##### Testing installation
 1. In Cmd , type "flutter doctor" ,It should give the information about flutter installation and what is missing

+.
+Flutter codes can be run and tesed rapidly in the browser **without need to install Android SDK tool chain or Android Studio**